tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

 Despite being raised from bones of various races, the game internally treats all NPCs as human.

+### Rune casting

+The manual for the original _Dungeons of Avalon_ describes that characters would have a stat called "rune level":

+> The rune level is zero because you have to teach your hero to read runes
+> later.

+There is also a combat descripion line in the game for "used a rune".

+This did not appear in the final game. _Dungeons of Avalon II_ removed all mentioned of rune casting and rune level from its manual, and removed the "used a rune" string from the game.

 ### Unused items (DoA1)

 Several items appear in _Dungeons of Avalon_'s game data, but do not appear in